tnebooks/12th-physics/content.en/docs/ray-optics/_index.md

 $$ d' = nd = 1.5 \times 0.5 = 0.75 \, \text{m} = 75 \, \text{cm} $$

-Light would have travelled an additional $25 \, \text{cm}$ ($75 \, \text{cm} - 50 \, \text{cm}$) in vacuum at the same time had there been no glass slab in its path.
+Light would have travelled an additional $25 \text{cm}$ ($75 \text{cm} - 50 \text{cm}$) in vacuum at the same time had there been no glass slab in its path.

 ### 6.4 REFRACTION

-Refraction is passing of light from one optical medium to another optical medium through a boundary.
+**Refraction is passing of light from one optical medium to another optical medium through a boundary**.
 In refraction, the angle of incidence $i$ in one medium and the angle of refraction $r$ in the other medium are measured with respect to the normal drawn to the surface at the point of incidence of light.
 According to laws of refraction:

-(i) The incident ray, refracted ray and normal to the refracting surface are all coplanar (i.e., lie in the same plane).
+(i) **The incident ray, refracted ray and normal to the refracting surface are all coplanar (i.e., lie in the same plane).**
-(ii) The ratio of sine of angle of incident $i$ in the first medium to the sine of angle of refraction $r$ in the second medium is equal to the ratio of refractive index $n_2$ of the second medium to the refractive index $n_1$ of the first medium.
+(ii) **The ratio of sine of angle of incident $i$ in the first medium to the sine of angle of refraction $r$ in the second medium is equal to the ratio of refractive index $n_2$ of the second medium to the refractive index $n_1$ of the first medium.**

 $$ \frac{\sin i}{\sin r} = \frac{n_2}{n_1} \tag{6.18} $$